Russia and weapons of mass destruction: Nuclear proliferation

-Nuclear sabotage allegations from Russia
+Nuclear sabotage allegations

 The highest-ranking GRU defector Stanislav Lunev described alleged Soviet plans for using tactical nuclear weapons for sabotage against the United States in the event of war.
 He described Soviet-made suitcase nukes identified as RA-115s (or RA-115-01s for submersible weapons) which weigh 50–60 lb.
 These portable bombs can last for many years if wired to an electric source.
 "In case there is a loss of power, there is a battery backup.
 If the battery runs low, the weapon has a transmitter that sends a coded message – either by satellite or directly to a GRU post at a Russian embassy or consulate."

 Lunev was personally looking for hiding places for weapons caches in the Shenandoah Valley area.
 He said that "it is surprisingly easy to smuggle nuclear weapons into the US" either across the Mexican border or using a small transport missile that can slip though undetected when launched from a Russian airplane.
 Searches of the areas identified by Lunev – who admits he never planted any weapons in the US – have been conducted, "but law-enforcement officials have never found such weapons caches, with or without portable nuclear weapons" in the US.

 In a 2004 interview, colonel general of RVSN Viktor Yesin said that Soviet small-scale nuclear bombs have only been operated by the Army.
 All such devices have been stored in a weapons depot within Russia, and only left it for checks at the plant which produced them.